 Blogs are so quick and easy to set up that you can start one without having much of a plan in place for what you want to blog about, why you’re blogging, or what you’re trying to accomplish.
-Some people thrive on this kind of wide-open playing field, but others quickly become bored (or boring!).
+Some people thrive on this wide-open playing field in blogging, but others quickly become bored (or boring!).

 To get your blog started on the right foot, think seriously about why you’re blogging, and then make a commitment to attaining your goals.
 This isn’t a job!
 But, just as you wouldn’t expect good results from a dinner prepared without paying any attention to ingredients, you can’t start your blog without having a recipe for success.